yugabe/MutatorFX/docs/md/MutatorFX.FilterMutator.Core.md

 ##### Summary

-Adds an [IFilterClause\`2](#T-MutatorFX-FilterMutator-IFilterClause`2 'MutatorFX.FilterMutator.IFilterClause`2') instance to the current collection.
+Adds an [IFilterClause\`2](#T-MutatorFX-FilterMutator-IFilterClause`2 'MutatorFX.FilterMutator.IFilterClause`2')instance to the current collection.
 This method can be used for applying extensions for custom filtering clause implementations.

 ##### Returns